HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

 Analyzing the trend of resource hint adoption is tricky.
 Not all pages benefit from them, and it's unwise to make a blanket recommendation to use resource hints broadly, as their overuse has their own consequences—[especially where `preload` is concerned](https://blog.webpagetest.org/posts/removing-unused-preloads-on-festival-foods/).
 However, the relative abundance of `preload` hints on 15% of mobile pages suggests that many developers are aware of this performance optimization, and are trying to use it to their advantage.

-`prefetch` is tricky to use, though it can be beneficial for long multipage sessions.
+`prefetch` is tricky to use, though it can be beneficial for long, multi-page sessions.
 Even so, `prefetch` is entirely speculative, so much so that browsers may ignore it in certain conditions.
 This means some pages may waste data by requesting resources which go unused.
 It really "just depends".

-The lack of use of `modulepreload` is makes sense, since adoption of the `type="module"` attribute on `<script>` elements is similarly low.
+The lack of use of `modulepreload` makes sense, since adoption of the `type="module"` attribute on `<script>` elements is similarly low.
 Even so, apps that ship JavaScript modules without transformations could benefit from this resource hint, as it will not fetch just the named resource, but the entire module tree.
 This could help in certain situations.

 Let's dig into an analysis of how many of each resource hint type is used.